JoseLopez36/RoboticsProjects-Crazyflie/README.md

-## MRS-Crazyflies
+## RoboticsProjects-Crazyflie
-This ROS2 package contains adapted configuration files and launch files from [CrazySim](https://github.com/gtfactslab/CrazySim), that should be used in the 2nd part of the MRS Project for the simulation part.
+This ROS2 package contains a fork from [MRS-Crazyflies](https://github.com/larics/mrs_crazyflies).
+The main goal is to simulate and deploy control, planning and coordination algorithms to Crazyflie UAVs.

 Simulation part is run in physics simulator Gazebo Ignition and used ROS2 packages are based on [CrazySwarm2](https://imrclab.github.io/crazyswarm2/)